 6. Angel's Billabong

-If the low tide and sunset lines up at around the same time, then this is definitely something that you’ll want to do on Nusa Penida since it's one of the best spots for photos!
+If the low tide and sunset line up at around the same time, then this is definitely something that you'll want to do on Nusa Penida since it's one of the best spots for photos!

 7. Broken beach